redbubble/yak/README.md

 #### Go Get

-This should only really be preferred if you want to hack on `yak`.
+This should only really be used if you want to hack on `yak`.
 If you want to do that:

 ```
 go get -u github.com/redbubble/yak